Add a New Cluster Profile

 secretsync/target-namespace: "ci"

-secretsync/target-name: "cluster-secrets-<name>"
+secretsync/target-name: "cluster-secrets-<your-profile-name>"

 secret: custom-cluster-profile-secret

-Storing AWS credentials as secrets
+Storing AWS Credentials

 [default]